-Annex B (Normative) IMAS Management Structure
+Annex B (normative) IMAS Management Structure

-B1.
-General
+B.1 General

-The highest level of endorsement of IMAS is at the Inter-Agency Coordination Group for Mine Action (IACG-MA) (at the Principal's level).
-Endorsement of IMAS at this level is noted in the report of the Secretary-General on Assistance in mine action, it also authorises IMAS to be published on the IMAS website as current documents.
+The highest level of endorsement of IMAS is at the Inter-Agency Coordination Group on Mine Action (IACG-MA) (at the Principal's level).
+Endorsement of IMAS at this level is noted in the report of the Secretary-General on Assistance in mine action, it also authorizes IMAS to be published on the IMAS website as current documents.

-The IMAS Steering Group (SG) provides Executive Direction to the IMAS Review Board (RB).
+The IMAS Steering Group (SG) provides executive direction to the IMAS Review Board (RB).
 The SG does not comment on technical input or changes to IMAS, but it provides strategic direction and policy guidance when reviewing and approving the IMAS workplan; ensures that rules of procedure are followed; and that membership of the RB remains appropriate and representative.

-The RB consists of individuals representing a broad collection of organisations/groups, donors and specialties, who themselves represent a broad cross section of the humanitarian mine action community.
-The RB identifies qualified organisations and non-affiliated individuals for membership.
+The RB consists of individuals representing a broad collection of organizations/groups, donors and specialties, who themselves represent a broad cross-section of the humanitarian mine action community.
+The RB identifies qualified organizations and non-affiliated individuals for membership.

-B2.
-IMAS Steering Group
+B.2 IMAS Steering Group

-B.2.1.
-General Conditions
+B.2.1 General Conditions

-The IMAS SG provides executive guidance and oversight of all work undertaken by the RB and associated IMAS Technical Working Groups (TWGs).
+The IMAS SG provides executive guidance and oversight of all work undertaken by the RB and associated IMAS technical working groups (TWGs).

 The SG is charged with ensuring that the IMAS framework remains fit for purpose, it is responsible for providing strategic direction and policy guidance to ensure the ongoing coherence and utility of IMAS in line with the evolving needs of the sector, as the global context changes.
-The principle tool that the SG uses to achieve this is through its consideration and approval of the IMAS workplan.
+The principal tool that the SG uses to achieve this is through its consideration and approval of the IMAS workplan.